ibm-cloud-docs/solution-tutorials/vpc-transit1.hidden.md

 ![vpc-transit-vpc-layout](images/vpc-transit-hidden/vpc-transit-vpc-layout.svg){: class="center"}
 {: style="text-align: center;"}

 Above the enterprise is on the left and the cloud-{{site.data.keyword.cloud_notm}} on the right.
 In the {{site.data.keyword.cloud_notm}} a single zone for the transit VPC and Spoke 0.
-Notice the details:
+Notice the CIDR blocks do not overlap and VPCs all consume a CIDR block in each zone:
 - The on premises CIDR is 192.168.0.0/16.
 - The zones in this [multi zone region](https://{DomainName}/docs/overview?topic=overview-locations) are 10.\*.0.0/16.
 The second digit: 1, 2, 3 is the zone number (shown for Dallas/us-south):
    - 10.1.0.0/16, zone 1, Dallas 1, us-south-1.